sathitsak/cloud-comp-devops/README.md

 # cloud-comp-devops

-The presenter contain UI created with React and the endpoint create with Express The harvester containa twitter miner using Python and couchDB cluster
+# The presenter contain UI created with React and the endpoint create with Express
+# The harvester contain twitter miner using Python and couchDB cluster